kitschpatrol/tldraw-cli/readme.md

  }): Promise<string | string[]>;
 ```

-The function exports the image in the requested format returns the full path to the output image.
+The function exports the image in the requested format returns the full path to the output image or file.

 Assuming you've installed `@kitschpatrol/tldraw-cli` locally in your project, it may be used as follows: